Face to face, telephone, email, instant messaging or webcam counselling

 The ways in which people can contact me are via mobile phone – calling me or sending me a text, or email.
-I do not have a contact form on my website.
+I have a contact page on my website, but I do not have a contact form.
 The data I collect and store electronically is the following:

 - client name

 - email address (if used in communicating with me)